 This is one of the earliest communications lessons I learned when I was interning for Senator Paul Wellstone’s last re-election campaign in 2002.
 The campaign hired a number of community organizers to reach out to communities of color and immigrant communities across Minnesota, and the campaign translated campaign pieces into several languages to help.

 When asked how to do organizing in Minnesota’s Hmong community, however, Pakou Hang (one of the campaign’s organizers and the primary organizer for Hmong community) proposed an additional approach.
 Pakou explained that, since Hmong is a primarily oral culture, the written Hmong language was not widely used.
 Instead of writing letters, Hmong families made cassette tapes when they wanted to send messages to family members.
-Pakou recommended the campaign adopt this approach as well, and she asked that Senator Wellstone record the message.
+Pakou recommended that the campaign adopt this approach as well, and she asked that Senator Wellstone record the message.

 It would have been easy for the campaign to say no; creating an audio tape was an extra expense and something that took the senator’s time during a competitive election.
 They agreed, however, because grassroots organizing was a cornerstone of Senator Wellstone’s political philosophy, and the campaign understood that they needed to meet voters where they were instead of expecting voters to do things their way.